 If you are using Menopur with other medicines or with alcohol, avoid driving, operating any machinery, or do anything that could be dangerous until you know how you react to Menopur.
 Menopur may cause dizziness also, so avoid operating any machinery including driving is necessary.
 Menopur is an injection medication, do not reuse needles, syringes or any other materials used to prepare medication.
-Make sure all materials are disposed properly after use.
+Make sure all materials are disposed of properly after use.
 Confirm with your doctor that you are not pregnant before using Menopur, pregnancy must be ruled out before you use Menopur.
 Keep all doctor and lab appointments to closely monitor pregnancy tests and hormone levels.
 Elderly using Menopur should use with caution.
 You may be more sensitive to its side effects.
-It is not recommended for children to use Menopur because the safety and effectiveness of the medication has not been confirmed.
+It is not recommended for children to use Menopur because the safety and effectiveness of the medication have not been confirmed.

 How do I use Menopur?

 Read the pamphlets and label on the medication and use medication as prescribed by your doctor.
 When your Menopur formula is intended for intramuscular injection (an injection into the muscle), do not inject it subcutaneously (under the skin) and vice versa.
 Do not inject medication if you are not sure how.
 Make sure a health care professional shows you how to use the medication properly.
-You can use medication at your doctors office, hospital, clinic or at home.
+You can use medication at your doctor’s office, hospital, clinic, or at home.

 When using Menopur at home: